TheJelmega/prog-lang/design/README.md

 Precedences also are not imported from other files using a standard use declaration, but are instead imported by a special 'precedence use'.
 Precedence uses declare a use root defining where the precedences are located, followed by an optional list of specific precedences to include.
-Unlike precedence items which can be defined within a nested module, precedence uses are required to be within the main file of the library, i.e. in either the `main.xn` or `lib.xn` root.
+Unlike precedence items which can be defined within a nested module, precedence uses are required to be within the main file of the library, i.e. in either the `main.xn` or `lib.xn` root, and must not be nested within a module in tht file.

 When a precedence is imported, its name may not conflict with those of any other precedence declared within the library or imported from an external library.